Deep RL Course documentation

 Doom is a large environment with a huge state space (millions of different states).
 Creating and updating a Q-table for that environment would not be efficient.

-That’s why we’ll study, in the next unit, Deep Q-Learning, an algorithm where we use a neural network that approximates, given a state, the different Q-values for each action.
+That’s why we’ll study Deep Q-Learning in the next unit, an algorithm where we use a neural network that approximates, given a state, the different Q-values for each action.

 Environments

-See you on Unit 3! 🔥
+See you in Unit 3! 🔥

 Keep learning, stay awesome 🤗